Table of Contents

 - The contact form on the front page is connected to the Jetpack contact form plugin.
 It’s one of the simplest and powerful solutions so far since the Jetpack form block allows you to build your form right in Gutenberg.
 But you are free to use any other WordPress contact form plugin.

-You’ll be able to pick either a front page template or default one for your website.
+You’ll be able to pick either a front page template or the default one for your website.
 The layout of the latter can be easily altered via Getwid.

 - Add your own logo, site tagline and title (any logo with a transparent background would be perfect).

 - Set up an optional site background image (will be applied to all content containers except for the blocks that use a custom background, such as Getwid Section block).

 For example, for the front page header, you can go with either a custom Getwid Section block (with its own background) –